sintri/CK3-Conflict-Helper/README.md

 ## Description
 What this script does do:<br>
 - Prepares folders and files for you to make a comp patch out of any modlist
-- Points out conflicts with multiple groupings
+- Points out conflicts by overwrite groupings
-- Points out pontential issues or redundancies in a mod

-What this script doesn't do:<br>
+- Points out pontential issues or redundancies in a mod What this script doesn't do:<br>
 - Resolve conflicts for you
 - Guarantee you merged it correctly
 - Catch every single conflict, it might be close though

 ## Outputs
     MyCompPatch - Every detected conflicting file will be placed into this folder along with a descriptor.mod, merge into this to handle basic merge conflicts.
     Mod Folders - Contains files that have conflicts with other mods, grouped by mods Conflict Output.txt - List of files that contain overwrites to other fields grouped by field Potential Mod Issues Output.txt - Potential duplicates or issues within a mod itself, typically it just means a field has been defined more than once in a file

 ## Requirements
     -CK3 Mods
     -Python3 Latest (there's probably dependencies on stuff added in 3.5+ so use the latest if you have it)